sourcelocation/CoinCapSwiftAPI/README.md

 # CoinCapSwiftAPI
-A CoinCap API written fully on a modern language Swift.
+A CoinCap API written on a modern language Swift.

 ## Usage
 #### Get assets sorted by rank: